manigandham/serilog-sinks-googlecloudlogging/README.md

 #### Configure Logger (using config file):

-This assumes that you are using ['serilog-settings-configuration'](https://github.com/serilog/serilog-settings-configuration) to allow you to load your sinks in via an `appsettings.json` file.
-This *only* supports `projectId`, `useJsonOutput` and `resourceType` / `resourceLabels` settings.
+This assumes that you are using ['serilog-settings-configuration'](https://github.com/serilog/serilog-settings-configuration) to load sinks using an `appsettings.json` file.

 ```json
 "Serilog": {